On the Complexity of Neural Computation in Superposition: Full Proofs of Lower Bounds

 We next demonstrate how to apply this to the $2$-AND function.
-As an intermediate step towards that, we first prove a lower bound on parameterized algorithms for the problem of computing a permutation.
-While we do not formally provide a reduction from permutation to 2-AND, permutation does provide intuition for how to tackle the $2$-AND problem, and it really is the inherent permutation required by the $2$-AND problem that allows us to prove that lower bound.
-For the permutation problem, let $\mathcal{F}$ be the set of all permutation functions on elements of a set $U$.
-Let $T$ be a parameterized algorithm that computes $\mathcal{F}$ $\epsilon$-correctly for any $\epsilon < 0.5$.
+As an intermediate step, we first prove a lower bound on parameter driven algorithms for the Neural Permutation problem, where \(\mathcal{F}\) is the class of all permutations on a set \(U\).
+Let \(\epsilon<0.5\), and suppose \(T\) \(\epsilon\)-correctly computes each permutation \(F\in\mathcal{F}\). \begin{corollary} Any such $T$ requires a parameter description of length at least $\log [((1-2\epsilon)|U|)!] = \Omega(|U| \log |U|)$. \end{corollary}